TheSolipsist/Advanced-Computer-Architecture-Lab-2/README.md

 #### Question 3:

 Comparing the two ```stats.txt``` files, we notice that the ```system.clk_domain.clock``` parameter remains constant at 1000, while the ```system.cpu_clk_domain.clock``` parameter changes as we change the CPU clock.
-This means that the system clock remains constant at 1GHz, while the CPU clock (which will affect the time that our instructions will take to be executed) changes.
+This means that the system clock remains constant at 1 GHz, while the CPU clock (which will affect the time that our instructions will take to be executed) changes.
-If we were to add another CPU, its clock frequency would obviously be set at 2GHz.
+If we were to add another CPU, its clock frequency would obviously be set at 2 GHz.